mixpanel/docs/pages/docs/tracking-methods/sdks/java.md

 ```

 ### Appending to List Properties
-<a style="font-family: courier" href="http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MessageBuilder.html#append(java.lang.String,%20org.json.JSONObject)">MessageBuilder.append</a> creates an update that adds an item to a list-valued property.
+[`MessageBuilder.append`](http://mixpanel.github.io/mixpanel-java/com/mixpanel/mixpanelapi/MessageBuilder.html#append(java.lang.String,%20org.json.JSONObject)) creates an update that adds an item to a list-valued property.
 The value you send with the append is added to the end of the list.
 If the property doesn't exist, it will be created with a one element list as its value.

 ```java
 import com.mixpanel.mixpanelapi.MessageBuilder;